apache/wookie/widgets/templates/readme.txt

 ** Building the real widgets

 To build and deploy the Rave in Context widgets run "ant generate-widgets".

+You can optionally add

+"-Dwidget.include=WIDGET_PATTERN"

-You can optionally add "-Dwidget.include=WIDGET_PATTERN" where "WIDGET_PATTERN" is an include pattern that describes which widgets should be generated and deployed.
-For example, "and generate-widgets -Dwidget.include=*browse" will generate all widgets that have a name ending in "browse".
+where "WIDGET_PATTERN" is an include pattern that describes which widgets should be generated and deployed.
+For example,

+"ant generate-widgets -Dwidget.include=*browse"

+will generate all widgets that have a name ending in "browse".